What is Learned Helplessness?

 Over time, the relationship may become stagnant or even toxic.

-We must break the cycle of learned helplessness for both partners to thrive in a relationship.
+We must break the cycle for both partners to thrive in a relationship.

 It is entirely possible that any measures taken will not be successful, but if the relationship is worth saving, it is worth trying – hard.